Tennessee Nursing Colleges, Degrees & Licenses

 East Tennessee State University offers a wealth of nursing undergraduate and graduate degree options.
 This entry profiles only two of the graduate programs offered.
 Prospective applicants should thoroughly search the university website for more information on the school’s diverse program offerings.

 The BSN/MSN-to-PhD program is especially suited to students dedicated to scholarship who wish to make a noteworthy contribution to nursing.
 This program prepares nurse scientists to apply research and scholarship skills to improve individualized healthcare and healthcare delivery systems.
-This program features a blended/online curriculum, and interprofessional learning experiences and emphasizes using research to improve outcomes for patients, communities, and healthcare delivery systems.
-Part-time students may complete this program in ten semesters while full-time students may complete it in as little as seven.
-This timeline includes all program features including preparation for, and completion of, the student’s dissertation.
+This program features a blended/online curriculum and interprofessional learning experiences and emphasizes using research to improve outcomes for patients, communities, and healthcare delivery systems.
+Part-time students may complete this program in ten semesters, while full-time students may complete it in as few as seven.
+This timeline includes all program features, including preparation for and completion of the student’s dissertation.

-The fully online RN-MSN program provides training for nursing professionals to develop advanced knowledge in a particular focus area at the master’s degree level.
-This program offers specialty concentrations in nursing administration, psychiatric mental health nurse practice, nursing education, and family nurse practice.
+The fully online RN-MSN program provides nursing professionals with advanced knowledge in a specific focus area at the master’s level.
+This program offers specialty concentrations in nursing administration, psychiatric-mental health nurse practice, nursing education, and family nurse practitioner.
 The curriculum features interprofessional and simulation experiences.

 Applicants seeking admission to the MSN program must fulfill all requirements for admission to the ETSU College of Graduate Studies.
 They must hold an RN license and a non-nursing BA/BS degree.